 2) Divest of Yourself, Invest in Spouse

-This is a two way street; Ladyfish need to divest themselves of thoughts of work, children, home responsibilities and the cares of the day to focus solely on Mr. Solefish.
-Mr. Solefish needs to turn off the iphone, disconnect from work in every technological way and not think about the big game on ESPN.
+This is a two way street; Wives need to divest themselves of thoughts of work, children, home responsibilities and the cares of the day to focus solely on her husband.
+The husband needs to turn off the iphone, disconnect from work in every technological way and not think about the big game on ESPN.

-4. If working around kids, get up a half hour before them.
+- If working around kids, get up a half hour before them.
 Or is there time between when they catch the bus and when you have to leave for work?
-For Mr. Muscle and I, we discovered morning coffee.
-Well, first, Mr. Muscle had to develop a taste for coffee.
+My husband and I discovered morning coffee.
+Well, first, he had to develop a taste for coffee.

-6. And soul mate time with joint prayer can sky-rocket your connection.
+- And Sole Mate Time with joint prayer can sky-rocket your connection.

 “Is anyone among you troubled?
 Let them pray.
 Is anyone happy?
 Let them sing songs of praise.
 Is anyone among you sick?
 Let them call the elders of the church to pray over them and anoint them with oil in the name of the Lord.
 And the prayer offered in faith will make the sick person well; the Lord will raise them up.
 If they have sinned they will be forgiven.
 Therefore confess your sins to each other and pray for each other so that you may be healed.
 The prayer of a righteous person is powerful and effective,” James 5:13-16.